Welcome to the Center for Academic Resources Faculty Page!

 Q: Can tutoring be done from any location?

 A. All in-person tutoring is done in our Center.
 If there are any concerns with available software or models needed to review while tutoring that we do not have available, please reach out to the staff with your specific concerns.
 Any in-person tutoring done outside of our Center must have Director approval.
 Online tutoring takes place through Zoom, and the CAR staff is able to monitor these sessions for accountability.

 Q: How do I help students from my course get a tutor?

-A. A list of tutors is under the Find a Tutor page.
-Links to this page can be found on most pages (including this one) and under Tutoring in the top navigation bar.
+A. Tutoring can be scheduled by students through Navigate, similar to how they can schedule an appointment with their advisor.
+Links to this page can be found on the “Peer Tutoring” page.
 If a tutor is unavailable for one of the courses we support, please have the student email us at firstname.lastname@example.org so we can help assist them.

 Q: What is the process for finding a tutor if one is not available?